 Reiki masters only use this symbol during the final attunement ceremony.
 They use this symbol to convert level two practitioners into Reiki masters.
 This is the most complex symbol to draw, so only experienced Reiki masters can attune others to this symbol.

 The Completion Symbol is used at the end of every attunement ceremony.
 It centers the recipients, permitting them to absorb the energy they received during the attunement into their seven chakras.
 This symbol can also ground the practitioners or separate their energies from their students’ energies once the ceremony is over.

 Reiki healers can also use this symbol on clients after they finish a healing session.
 The healers will draw this symbol over their clients’ bodies to seal in the healing benefits they received.

-- Sweeping the aura to remove unwanted build-ups in clients’ energy fields.
+- They sweep the aura to remove unwanted build-ups in clients’ energy fields.
 Sometimes, clients have negative energy stuck in their auras when they come in for a Reiki session.
-Healers can sweep their hands through their clients’ auras to remove this energy.
+Healers can sweep their hands through clients’ auras to remove this energy.
 This permits the healers to focus on the real problems during their session instead of being bogged down by the superficial ones trapped in the aura.

 Who Can Benefit From Reiki?